Inside: Tips, tasks and toys for two-year-olds to promote their development and nurture their independence.

 You’ve probably heard the phrase “the terrible twos.”
-(Personally, I think it applies more to three years olds….but that’s a future article).
+(Personally, I think it applies more to three years olds).
 That’s because two year old children are testing their independence.

 I have witnessed my daughter test her independence more frequently recently.
 She wants to be free to choose and do what she wants.
 This results in testing my patience because I know that not all decisions she makes are safe or wise.

 From experience with my son (and from the advice of experts) I have learned to allow children this age to make as many choices possible.
 It takes more time, but results in less power struggles and meltdowns from my child.

 I allow my child to make many choices during the day.

 “Would you like to draw with the red crayon or the blue crayon?”
 “Do you want the yellow or blue cup?”
 “Do you want to eat your peas or your potatoes first?”

 The choices I provide are really quite small, but they give my little girl the control she so desperately desires.

 At the same time, I get her to do what I want her to do without defiant behavior.